antleaf/doapr/webroot/content/repositories/art-dok.md

 withdrawal_policy: Yes.
 Only at the explicit request of the author will the staff of ART-Dok delete a document
 features:
-- function: metrics
-  service:
-  description: Downloads are visible to everyone
 - function: indexing
   service:
   description: 'Yes : Google Scholar; OAIster (search engine for digital resources),